Assiance/Selenium2-WebDriverSEd/README.txt

-Selenium  2.0 (WebDriver) Helper Classes
+Selenium  2.0 (WebDriver) Helper Classes ---Only For C#---

 Make sure to let me know if you are having any issues with anything and I will get to fixing them as soon as I can or if you are up to it you are welcome to give fixing it a try.
 Just send the files and I will get them in the repo